 When I’m faced with completing a lot of projects in a specific amount of time, I make a master list of all the projects I need to complete, then note the date they need to be completed.

 I set myself a goal to have each step completed.
 That way if I have to send a quilt off to be quilted or need time for supplies to arrive I’m prepared.

 I’ve taken my “system” and created some free printable project sheets for you based on the system.
 If you need to complete a lot of projects in a short amount of time during the Holidays, I hope these project planner sheets help you out!

-How to use the Holiday Planner Sheets:
+How to use the Free Printable Christmas Planner Sheets

 If you’re in the mood to make a cute planner then you should check out this Christmas Planner tutorial.

 If you decided to do this, just print out your planner sheets the same size as your composition notebook pages and staple them into the notebook.